Table of Contents

 The Cultural Facilities Program coordinates and guides the State of Florida's support and funding of renovation, new construction, or acquisition of cultural facilities.

-A cultural facility is a building which shall be used primarily for the programming, production, presentation, exhibition or any combination of the above functions of any of the arts and cultural disciplines (Section 265.283(7), Florida Statutes).
-These disciplines include, but are not limited to music, dance, theatre, creative writing, literature, architecture, painting, sculpture, folk arts, photography, crafts, media arts, visual arts, programs of museums, and other such allied major art forms.
+A cultural facility is a building which shall be used for the programming, production, presentation, exhibition of any of the arts and cultural disciplines (Section 265.283(7), Florida Statutes).
+These disciplines include music, dance, theatre, creative writing, literature, architecture, painting, sculpture, folk arts, photography, crafts, media arts, visual arts, and programs of museums.

-Awarded grant funds must be spent on project expenses incurred during the grant period (July 1, 2014–April 1, 2016) and after the grant award agreement has been fully executed.
+Awarded grant funds must be spent on project expenses incurred during the grant period (July 1, 2015–April 1, 2017) and after the grant award agreement has been fully executed.

 You may request up to $500,000 for the renovation, acquisition, or construction of a cultural facility.
 There is no minimum request amount.